PostHog/posthog.com/contents/tutorials/nextjs-monitoring.md

 ![Peformance metrics](../images/tutorials/nextjs-monitoring/monitoring-metrics.png)

-> **Note:** you might want to filter for specific web vital events by checking their name or sample using specific criteria as this method generates a lot of events for each pageview.
+> **Note:** you might want to filter for specific web vital events by checking their name or sample using specific criteria as this method generates **a lot of events** for each pageview.

 ## Creating a monitoring dashboard

 With everything set up for monitoring our Next.js app, we can create a dashboard that gives us a complete overview.
-On this dashboard, create insights for page load with LCP, time to first byte with TTFB, first contentful paint, cumulative layout shift, and errors.
+On this dashboard, we will create insights for page load, time to first byte, first contentful paint, cumulative layout shift, and errors.

 To start go to the [dashboards tab](https://app.posthog.com/dashboard), click new dashboard, choose blank dashboard, then add an insight.